Skip to main content

 Common issues

-• Address labels must be unique per customer or supplier within the same address file.
+• Address labels must be unique per customer or supplier within the same import.

 • A supplier that is not approved may still exist, but teams should treat approval state as a QA and purchasing signal.